dalibo/ldap2pg/docs/roles.md

 The `role` rule accepts the following keys:

-`name_attribute` maps a LDAP entry attribute to a role name.

-`name` or `names` contains one or more static name of role you want in Postgres.
-This is useful to e.g. define a `ro` group. `names` parameter overrides `name_attribute` parameter.
+`name` or `names` contains one or more name of role you want in Postgres.
+This is useful to e.g. define a `ro` group.

 `options` statically defines [Postgres role options](https://www.postgresql.org/docs/current/static/sql-createrole.html).